 The Islands of Tahiti are easily accessible by air from the United States, and a flight from Los Angeles to Tahiti is just over 8 hours in duration.
 Many airlines fly direct to Tahiti from the US mainland, including:

-- Air Tahiti Nui flights depart from Los Angeles six days per week with multiple flights per day.
-For the quickest direct flights, it is best to depart from Los Angeles.
+- Air Tahiti Nui flights depart nonstop from Los Angeles nine to twelve times per week with multiple flights per day.
+Nonstop flights from Seattle are available twice per week.

-- Air France offers direct flights from Los Angeles to Papeete four times per week.
+- Air France offers direct flights from Los Angeles to Papeete five times per week.

 Getting to Tahiti from Hawaii

 If you want to break up the journey to The Islands of Tahiti with a stop in Hawaii, you’re in luck: Hawaiian Airlines offers regular flights to Tahiti from Honolulu once a week.
 Leaving every Friday, flights arrive in Papeete and return on Saturdays, so it’s easy to schedule a one or two-week trip to French Polynesia and spend a few days in Hawaii as well.

 Average Flight Time to The Islands of Tahiti

 Flights to the island of Tahiti leave from all over the globe, including direct flights from Japan, New Zealand, Chile, and Australia.
 Flight time varies depending on your departure location.

 Here is a comprehensive list of flight durations from popular international airport hubs to French Polynesia:

 - Seattle – Papeete: 10h00